tanaybasak/designsystem/readme-template.md

 For variation 1

-Snippet of variation 1
+Snippet of variation 1 trigger

 For variation 2

-Snippet of variation 2
+Snippet of variation 2 trigger

 ##### HTML

 For variation 1

-Snippet of variation 1
+Snippet of variation 1 html

 For variation 2

-Snippet of variation 2
+Snippet of variation 2 html

 #### Classes